 The caravan noseweight can be adjusted by the amount of equipment stored to the front or rear of the axle.
 Avoid counteracting a heavy noseweight with weights at the extreme rear of the caravan as this will have a detrimental effect on stability.
 Noseweight can be checked with a purpose built noseweight gauge (preferably complying with BS7961) or by using bathroom scales as shown here.

 The law says you must have mirrors to provide an adequate view to the rear and along both sides of your trailer.
 If your caravan obscures the view from your rear view mirror, or your caravan is wider than your car, you will need additional external towing mirrors.
 These should not project more than 200mm (250mm if your towing mirrors are E-marked to the latest standard) beyond your unit’s widest points.

 Make sure the mirrors are adjusted correctly and extension mirrors, where required, are removed when not towing.

-Alternatively, weigh each individual item on the bathroom scales before loading, but don’t forget major weight components like gas cylinders, battery and spare wheel.
-Try our calculcator here
+Alternatively, weigh each individual item on the bathroom scales before loading, but don’t forget major weight components like gas cylinders, battery and spare wheel, try our calculator here.

 Overloading can cause failure of vital components such as tyres.
-The payload should be kept evenly distributed between each side of the caravan and as close to the axle as possible for maximum stability.
+The payload should be kept evenly distributed between each side of the caravan noting that cupboards may not be evenly spread out so take this into account when loading.
+Heavier items should be positioned as close to the axle as possible for maximum stability as shown below.

 Caravans with brakes are legally required to have a breakaway cable fitted.
 In the unlikely event of the caravan becoming detached from the towcar, the cable will pull on the caravan brakes.